Clarifai/clarifai-cpp-grpc/README.md

 # Clarifai C++ gRPC Client

+> Please note that this client is currently unsupported and has not been updated to correspond to the latest version of the Clarifai API.

 This is the official Clarifai gRPC C++ client for interacting with our powerful recognition [API](https://docs.clarifai.com).
 Clarifai provides a platform for data scientists, developers, researchers and enterprises to master the entire artificial intelligence lifecycle.
 Gather valuable business insights from images, video and text using computer vision